A Projective Simulation Scheme for Partially-Observable Multi-Agent Systems: Specific examples of a 2-agent invasion toy problem

-In a more general scenario, there are both partially and fully observable percepts in the environment where an agent is expected to act.
-A physics correspondence for such a situation might be where two kinds of ray lights are coming to a given (learning!) polarizer in the condition that the $ \alpha $ portion of rays is already polarized in the same direction of the polarizer.
+In a more general scenario, there are both partially and fully observable percepts in the environment, where an agent is expected to act.
+A physics correspondence for such a situation might be where two kinds of ray lights are coming to a given (learning!) polarizer in the condition that the $ \alpha $ portion of the rays has already been polarized in the same direction of the polarizer.
 In our invasion example, one can add some portion ($ \alpha $) of fully observability to the problem.
-It means that the defender can see an $ \alpha $ portion of its percepts directly coming from the attacker and $ 1 - \alpha $ portion come indirectly from the interpreter.
+It means that the defender can see an $ \alpha $ portion of its percepts directly coming from the attacker and $ 1 - \alpha $ portion coming indirectly from the interpreter.
 As a tangible example of the situation, one can suppose that the attacker's signs are being sent in two different colors from which one of these colors are invisible for a given defender.

-It follows that, Figs.~\ref{gasbulbdata} and \ref{gasbu} are specific examples of the current scenario with the observability parameter of $ \alpha =0 $.
-A comparison between the effect of the defender's forgetting factor ($ \gamma_{D}$) and the interpreter's forgetting factor ($ \gamma_{D}$) is illustrated in Fig.~\ref{pilot1}, that is, the former (Gamma D) is dominated the later (Gamma I) in the amount of efficiency.
+Figures.~\ref{gasbulbdata} and \ref{gasbu} are specific examples of the current scenario with the observability parameter of $ \alpha =0 $.
+A comparison between the effect of the defender's forgetting factor ($ \gamma_{D}$) and the interpreter's forgetting factor ($ \gamma_{D}$) is illustrated in Fig.~\ref{pilot1}; that is, the former (Gamma D) dominates the latter (Gamma I) in the amount of efficiency.
 Moreover, the effect of the reduction of observability $ \alpha $ in the amount of efficiency is depicted in Fig.~\ref{kesh2}.
-What apparently seems from these two, Fig.~\ref{pilot1} and Fig.~\ref{kesh2}, is that the contribution of the defender itself in its efficiency is more important than the contribution of the interpreter.
+What can apparently be seen from these two, Fig.~\ref{pilot1} and Fig.~\ref{kesh2}, is that the contribution of the defender itself to its efficiency is more important than that of the interpreter.
 To be more clear, in the following, we focus on the maximum blocking efficiency (asymptotic efficiency) containing both Gamma factors ($ \gamma_{D}$ and $\gamma_{I} $).